orndorffgrant/devca/README.md

 WebAssembly builds are included in each [release](https://github.com/orndorffgrant/devca/releases/latest).

 WebAssembly binaries require a runtime like [`wasmtime`](https://github.com/bytecodealliance/wasmtime) or [`wasmer`](https://github.com/wasmerio/wasmer/).
-The instructions here will assume you have `wasmtime` installed, but can be adapted to any WebAssembly runtime that supports WASI.
+The instructions here assume you have `wasmtime` installed, but can be adapted to any WebAssembly runtime that supports WASI.

 `wasmtime` and other runtimes run wasm in a sandbox, so you need to explicitly allow access to environment variables and directories.
 It's recommended that you set up an alias to do this for you as shown below.

 First, download the `devca.wasm` binary from the latest release.

-Move the binary to a sensible location and create a directory for `devca`.
+Move the binary to a sensible location and create a directory for `devca` to put certs in (this will become `$DEVCA_HOME` in the next step)
 ```bash
 mkdir ~/.wasm_bin
 mv ~/Downloads/devca.wasm ~/.wasm_bin/devca